jumpmouse/repo-hosting-migration-and-workflows/new-carousels/phased-plan.md

 - Old FE continues to work with BE Phase 1 changes.
 - FE progressively adopts `type` and `config`; legacy `isBookCarousel` remains for a period.
 - Optional cleanup later to deprecate `IsBookCarousel` after full FE adoption.

+---

+## Phase 4 – Deprecate IsBookCarousel end-to-end (TBD)

+- Scope (draft):
+  - Remove `IsBookCarousel` from BE DTOs and DB schema; rely exclusively on `Type`.
+  - Remove FE boolean fallbacks; prefer `type` across Admin, Landing, Promo, and Search (where applicable).
+  - Update shared models to drop or mark `isBookCarousel` as deprecated.
+  - Migration: drop column and clean up indices/defaults.

+Links: Phase 4 plan (to be created)